neverdend/SublimeTextPreferences/README.md

 # SublimeTextPreferences
-#### After git clone, rename the newly created directory to `User` and move it to the following path.
+#### After git clone, create a symbolic link called `User` which links to the newly created directory, and move the symbolic link `User` to the following path.

 OS X: `~/Library/Application Support/Sublime Text 3/Packages/`